roles-ansible/ansible_role_install_firefox/README.md

 =======================================
 Ansible role to install firefox with some plugins and language packs, if your system packet manager provides them (and they are configured)

 If you set the variable ``install_pass_as_password_manager`` to true, it will also install pass and (on arch) the browser extention to communicate.
 That allowes you to store you passwords in gpg encrypted files on your computer.
-[Read More](https://www.passwordstore.org/)

- Tested on:
+[Read More](https://www.passwordstore.org/). *But better have a look at [GoPass](https://www.gopass.pw/) if you want to use a good password manager.*

+ Testing
 ----------

-This role is used and tested on Archlinux.
+This role is in use on Archlinux.
 That is the reason, why there are there the most plugins configured.
+There are some github actions that will do some basic testing.

  Participate
 --------------